-100 tiny threads, Chain do not hold a marriage together, Forgiveness, Marriage, Sewing people together, Sewn Together, The question couples have to answer, The substance of tiny threads, Torn Apart, What holds a marriage together?
+100 tiny threads, A hundred tiny threads, Chain do not hold a marriage together, Forgiveness, Marriage, Sewing people together, Sewn Together, The question couples have to answer, The substance of tiny threads, Torn Apart, What holds a marriage together?

 Chains do not hold a marriage together.
 It is threads, hundreds of tiny threads, which sew people together through the years.—Simone Signoret